bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Actual usernames on Bitcoin.
 I know that BIP 47 people, they have these Paynyms and it's basically a centralized server, which I don't think that's what we want to shoot for.
 Do you think it's possible in any other way?
-I mean,

 Josie Baker: 01:03:09

-it's yeah, it's something I've kicked the tires on a little bit.
+It's something I've kicked the tires on a little bit.
 You know, one idea is, let's say you did have a centralized server that was handing out silent payment addresses.
 So like I say, I want some username at domain.com and then the domain just returns.
 Like let's say I own the domain Josie, josie.com.